THE BEST CYCLING SUNGLASSES

 We both noticed a slight pink-orange glare from headlights and other bright reflections.
 Among the cycling sunglasses we tested, only the Oakley and POC were totally glare-free.
 The HiPER Red lenses in these Speedcraft SLs were among the best of the rest.

-The placement of these 100% on my nose was key to my experience.
+The placement of this 100% model on my nose was key to my experience.
 If I brought them up as high as possible, the top bar would rest up against my forehead and transmit sweat onto the lens.

 Lowering them a touch solved that problem and the grip was solid and comfortable without any movement.
 They also vented well with no fogging in this position.